British and Irish Magnetic Telegraph Company: Company history

-The English and Irish Magnetic Telegraph Company (which was also known as the Magnetic) was established by John Brett in 1850.
+The English and Irish Magnetic Telegraph Company (which was also known as the Magnetic) was established by John Brett in 1850, and incorporated by the Magnetic Telegraph Company's Act 1851 (14 & 15 Vict. c. cxviii).
 John Pender also had an interest and Charles Tilston Bright was the chief engineer.
 The company's initial objective was to connect Britain with Ireland following the success of the Submarine Telegraph Company in connecting England with France with the first ocean cable to be put in service.
 The British and Irish Magnetic Telegraph Company was formed in 1857 in Liverpool through a merger of the English and Irish Magnetic Telegraph Company and the British Telegraph Company (originally known as the British Electric Telegraph Company).

 The main competitor of the Magnetic was the Electric Telegraph Company, later, after a merger, the Electric and International Telegraph Company (the Electric for short) founded by William Fothergill Cooke.
 By the end of the 1850s, the Electric and Magnetic companies were virtually a cartel in Britain.
 In 1859, the Magnetic moved its headquarters from Liverpool to Threadneedle Street in London, in recognition that they were no longer a regional company.
 They shared these premises with the Submarine Telegraph Company.

 The company had a close relationship with the Submarine Telegraph Company who laid the first cable to France and many subsequent submarine telegraph cables to Europe.
 From about 1857, the Magnetic had an agreement with them that all their submarine cables were to be used only with the landlines of the Magnetic.
 The Magnetic also had control of the first cable to Ireland.
 This control of international traffic gave them a significant advantage in the domestic market.

 Another company with a close relationship was the London District Telegraph Company (the District), formed in 1859.
 The District provided a cheap telegram service within London only.
 They shared headquarters and directors with the Magnetic.
 The Magnetic installed their lines and trained their staff in return for the District passing on traffic for the Magnetic outside London.

 The Magnetic founded its own press agency.
 It promoted its agency by offering lower rates to customers who used it than the rates for customers who wanted connections to rival agencies.
 In 1870, The Magnetic, along with several other telegraph companies including the Electric, were nationalised under the Telegraph Act 1868 and the company wound up.